Sprayway Glass Cleaner Trigger Spray

 Availability: in stock

 You’ve owned glass cleaners before, but never one this good.
 Use it on every glass surface around your home.
 Our Sprayway Glass Cleaner works great on other surfaces too.
-Use it on chrome, tile, and porcelain for sparkly shine.
 The foam sticks, so no drips or chasing.
 Our formula is streak-free to wipe away dirt and grime with no worry about residue or film.
 Get back to clean windows, doors, and tables with just one can.

 Cleaning windows, shower doors, glass tables, and mirrors has never been easier.
 Skip the paper towels that leave lint behind and opt for a microfiber cloth to save money and get those streak-free windows you desire.
 Spend less time glass cleaning and more time admiring your windows’ new glow.